JoeMelko/joemelko.github.io/posts/curric.md

 > DCLM-Baseline is already a highly filtered web corpus.
 The question in this work is not “can we rescue a bad dataset,” but “how much extra signal can we squeeze out of a good one.”

 For clustering and targets, we reuse essentially the same pipeline as in the original TerRIFIC work (Melkonian, 2025).
 Each document is truncated to 1024 tokens and embedded with Qwen3-Embedding-0.6B (Zhang et al., 2025).
-We then run FAISS k-means with 10,000 clusters, following SemDeDup (Abbas et al., 2023).
+We then run FAISS k-means (Johnson et al., 2021) with 10,000 clusters, following SemDeDup (Abbas et al., 2023).
 This gives us a reasonably fine-grained partition of the corpus without exploding meta-compute.

 For the target set $\mathcal V$, we again use OpenHermes 2.5 (Teknium, 2024), truncating each example to 2048 tokens.
-All influence-style quantities—both in the static and scale-dependent settings—are computed against this fixed target set.
-Intuitively, the “what we care about” part of the setup is exactly the same as before; only the way we *use* it over training scale changes.
+All influence-style quantities, both in the static and scale-dependent settings, are computed against this fixed target set.
+Intuitively, the “what we care about” part of the setup is exactly the same as before.

 All final training runs traverse the corpus using the **same greedy scheduler implementation**.
 The scheduler takes in a (possibly time-varying) mixture over groups plus doc-length profiles and produces a single-pass ordering whose prefixes track those targets as closely as possible.
 Once this ordering is fixed, training is just “read the stream once”; there is no per-step curriculum logic during the run.